botandrose/test_wed/README.md

 *As a user, I would like to be able to browse other users (in my region?) for more inspiration *As a user, I would like to be able to recommend a vendor or venue I used/am using in planning my wedding

+##Epic #5 - Wedding Day Timeline generation
+*As a user, I want to enter the events of the day and have a basic timeline generated for us to follow (interactive infographic w/svg)

+##Epic #6 - Honeymoon travel planning
+(peter's app)